TEN7-Archive/ansible-role-flightdeck-cluster/README.md

     replicas: 3
 ```

 * **state**: Optional.
-If the service is `present` or `absent`, defaults to `present`.
+If the service is `present` or `absent`, defaults to `present` when `flightdeck_cluster.web` is defined.
 * **replicas**: Optional, but recommended.
 The number of web replicas to create.
 Defaults to 3.

 #### Using custom images

 By default, the `ten7/flight-deck-web` container is used as the web server.
 This is the default, but it's not the most useful.
 To deploy your site, you should use a [private container registry](https://docs.docker.com/registry/deploying/) that includes your site files as part of the image.

 To do this, define the following: